 Disabled toilet and baby changing facilities are available on platform 1, in the Bessemer Arms or on platform 2 next to the museum.

 Marked parking bays near the coach parking area, close to the main station entrance are reserved for wheelchair passengers.
-Suitable toilet facilities are available on the ground floor in the “Bessemer Arms” restaurant building.
-Ramped access and paved gangways can be found within the main Loco Shed for viewing the locomotives.
+Suitable toilet facilities are available on the ground floor in the Bessemer Arms restaurant building.
+Ramped access and paved gangways can be found within the SteamWorks! for viewing the locomotives.
 The shop on platform 1 and the museum on platform 2 are both accessible, as is the bar on the ground floor of the Bessemer Arms, where a full meal service is normally available.
-The staff may be able to assist in arranging for the buffet service from the first floor to be made available in the ground floor dining area.
+A stair lift is available to use for access to the Birch Grove Suite above the Bessemer Arms, unfortunately, there is no lift.